Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Abstract

 \section{Abstract}

-The integration of experimental technologies with large language models (LLMs) is transforming scientific research, positioning AI as a versatile research assistant rather than a mere problem-solving tool.
+The integration of experimental technologies with large language models (LLMs) is transforming scientific research.
+It positions AI as a versatile research assistant rather than a mere problem-solving tool.
 In the field of power systems, however, managing simulations --- one of the essential experimental technologies --- remains a challenge for LLMs due to their limited domain-specific knowledge, restricted reasoning capabilities, and imprecise handling of simulation parameters.
-To address these limitations, we propose a feedback-driven, multi-agent framework that incorporates three proposed modules: an enhanced retrieval-augmented generation (RAG) module, an improved reasoning module, and a dynamic environmental acting module with an error-feedback mechanism.
-Validated on 69 diverse tasks from \LaTeXstyle{Daline} and \LaTeXstyle{MATPOWER}, this framework achieves success rates of 93.13\% and 96.85\%, respectively, significantly outperforming the latest LLMs (ChatGPT 4o and o1-preview), which achieved a 27.77\% success rate on standard simulation tasks and 0\% on complex tasks.
-Additionally, our framework also supports rapid, cost-effective task execution, completing each simulation in approximately 30 seconds at an average cost of 0.014 USD for tokens.
+To address these limitations, this paper proposes a feedback-driven, multi-agent framework.
+It incorporates three proposed modules: an enhanced retrieval-augmented generation (RAG) module, an improved reasoning module, and a dynamic environmental acting module with an error-feedback mechanism.
+Validated on 69 diverse tasks from \LaTeXstyle{Daline} and \LaTeXstyle{MATPOWER}, this framework achieves success rates of 93.13\% and 96.85\%, respectively.
+It significantly outperforms ChatGPT 4o, o1-preview, and the fine-tuned GPT4o, which all achieved a success rate lower than 30\% on complex tasks.
+Additionally, the proposed framework also supports rapid, cost-effective task execution, completing each simulation in approximately 30 seconds at an average cost of 0.014 USD for tokens.
 Overall, this adaptable framework lays a foundation for developing intelligent LLM-based assistants for human researchers, facilitating power system research and beyond.